History of Afghanistan: Democratic Republic and Soviet war (1978–1989)

-On 28 April 1978, the PDPA, led by Nur Mohammad Taraki, Babrak Karmal and Amin Taha overthrew the government of Mohammad Daoud, who was assassinated along with all his family members in a bloody military coup.
+On 28 April 1978, the PDPA, led by Nur Muhammad Taraki, Babrak Karmal and Amin Taha overthrew the government of Mohammad Daoud, who was assassinated along with all his family members in a bloody military coup.
 The coup became known as the Saur Revolution.
 On 1 May, Taraki became head of state, head of government and General Secretary of the PDPA.
 The country was then renamed the Democratic Republic of Afghanistan (DRA), and the PDPA regime lasted, in some form or another, until April 1992.

 In March 1979, Hafizullah Amin took over as prime minister, retaining the position of field marshal and becoming vice-president of the Supreme Defence Council.
 Taraki remained General Secretary, Chairman of the Revolutionary Council and in control of the Army.
 On 14 September, Amin overthrew Taraki, who was killed.
 Amin stated that "the Afghans recognize only crude force."
 Afghanistan expert Amin Saikal writes: "As his powers grew, so apparently did his craving for personal dictatorship ... and his vision of the revolutionary process based on terror."

-Once in power, the PDPA implemented a Marxist–Leninist agenda.
+Once it was in power, the PDPA implemented a Marxist–Leninist agenda.
 It moved to replace religious and traditional laws with secular and Marxist–Leninist ones.
-Men were obliged to cut their beards, women could not wear a chador, and mosques were placed off limits.
+Men were obliged to cut their beards, women could not wear chadors, and mosques were declared off limits.
 The PDPA made a number of reforms on women's rights, banning forced marriages and giving state recognition of women's right to vote.
 A prominent example was Anahita Ratebzad, who was a major Marxist leader and a member of the Revolutionary Council.
-Ratebzad wrote the famous New Kabul Times editorial (May 28, 1978) which declared: "Privileges which women, by right, must have are equal education, job security, health services, and free time to rear a healthy generation for building the future of the country ...
+Ratebzad wrote the famous New Kabul Times editorial (28 May 1978) which declared: "Privileges which women, by right, must have are equal education, job security, health services, and free time to rear a healthy generation for building the future of the country ...
 Educating and enlightening women is now the subject of close government attention."
 The PDPA also carried out socialist land reforms and moved to promote state atheism.
 They also prohibited usury.
 The PDPA invited the Soviet Union to assist in modernizing its economic infrastructure (predominantly its exploration and mining of rare minerals and natural gas).
 The Soviet Union also sent contractors to build roads, hospitals and schools and to drill water wells; they also trained and equipped the Afghan Armed Forces.
 Upon the PDPA's ascension to power, and the establishment of the DRA, the Soviet Union promised monetary aid amounting to at least $1.262 billion.